 The best way is to seal with plastic tightly to close the box and then to the store in a ionized space (I hope you covered the answer:-).)
 Otherwise we can not imagine …

-Unfortunately, we regret that in recent years the companies have shed much construction quality levels in the headlights (with some exceptions of course).
+Unfortunately, we regret that in recent years the companies have shed much construction quality levels on projectors (with some exceptions of course).
 Every time we open a new model the fact unfortunately.